DividoFinancialServices/divido-api-php/README.md

 Example `DHL291824419F`
 ```

-`comments` - Comment to the underwriter, can be order number or other information (*Optional, String*)
+`comment` - Comment to the underwriter, can be order number or other information (*Optional, String*)
 ``` html
 Example `Order was delivered to the customer by DHL`
 ```